Swelling: The Body's Reaction to Injury

-You step in a hole and turn your ankle, or tweak your knee.
+You step in a hole and turn your ankle or your knee.
 You throw too much and feel a twinge in your shoulder.
 You try to break your fall with your wrist.
 Acute injuries are easy to recognize: first comes the pain, and then comes the swelling.
-Chronic, or long term injuries, take weeks, sometimes even months, to develop, but it is the same story: first comes the pain, and then comes the swelling.
+Chronic or long-term injuries take weeks, sometimes even months, to develop, but it is the same story: first comes the pain, then swelling.

 Swelling is a normal reaction of the body to an injury.
-Sometimes, though, the body goes overboard, and the inflammatory response is excessive and can actually begin to cause more damage than good.
+Sometimes the body goes overboard and the swelling response is excessive.
+When this happens it can actually begin to cause more harm than good.

-In general, swelling is any abnormal enlargement of a body part.
-This can be due to fluid - including blood - bony malformation, muscle, or any number of things.
-Edema describes fluid, or swelling, that has accumulated in the tissue outside of your joint capsule.
-This includes swelling in your calf or thigh.
-Effusion describes fluid that is inside your joint capsule, such as a swollen ankle or knee.
-Hemarthrosis is a condition where there is blood in the effusion within your joint capsule and indicates either a ligamentous injury, such as an ACL tear, or a fracture.
-This is determined by extracting some fluid from the joint capsule with a needle.
+Swelling is any abnormal enlargement of a body part.
+It is typically the result of inflammation or a buildup of fluid.
+Edema describes swelling in the tissue outside of the joint.
+Effusion describes swelling that is inside a joint, such as a swollen ankle or knee.
+Hemarthrosis is a condition where there is blood and swelling within a joint.
+This indicates either a ligament injury, such as an ACL tear or a fracture.
+Hemarthrosis is determined by removing some fluid from the joint with a needle.
 Acute refers to swelling that occurs within 24 hours of injury.
-If the swelling occurs within the first 2 hours, it is probably associated with hemarthrosis, and should be checked out by a physician.
-Chronic refers to swelling that occurs over a long period of time, and can be difficult for an athlete to detect, but is very detrimental if left untreated.
+If the swelling occurs within the first 2 hours, it is probably associated with hemarthrosis and should be checked out by a physician.
+Chronic refers to swelling that occurs over a long period of time and can be difficult for an athlete to detect, but is very harmful if left untreated.

-"Prolonged inflammation and pain can lead to atrophy of the muscles surrounding the joint and a decreased ability to activate the muscles," states Lisa Kluchurosky, ATC, coordinator, Children's Sports Medicine.
+"Prolonged inflammation and pain can lead to atrophy of the muscles surrounding the joint and a decreased ability to activate the muscles," states Lisa Kluchurosky, ATC, service line administrator for the Sports Medicine Department at Nationwide Children's Hospital.
 "If not treated appropriately, the swelling can become chronic, or long term.
 Chronic swelling leads to tissues becoming more rigid and less pliable than their healthy counterpart.
 Less pliable tissues are more susceptible to further injury."

 What to do about swelling?